 My research program focuses on the conservation aspects of ecotourism, biogeography, park interpretation, and rural sustainability.
 First, I am seeking to understand the actual and potential roles of ecotourism in promoting conservation (eg. wildilfe festivals, conservation volunteers, bird watchers, whale watchers, park users, and Christmas Bird Counts).
 Second, I use biogeography principles to help conserve birds in rural landscapes (eg. Purple Martins, owls, shorebirds, forest songbirds).
 Third, I examine teaching and learning issues related to environmental education (eg. park interpretation effectiveness, undergraduate research, and field studies).
 Last, colleagues and I are evaluating planning processes and management efforts in promoting rural sustainability.

 • Hvenegaard, G.T.
-2016.
+2017.
 Visitors’ perceived impacts of interpretation on knowledge, attitudes, and behavioral intentions at Miquelon Lake Provincial Park, Alberta, Canada.
-Tourism and Hospitality Research.
-DOI: 10.1177/1467358416634157.
-12 pp.
+Tourism and Hospitality Research 17(1): 79-90.

 • Hallstrom, L., G.T.
 Hvenegaard, J.L.
 Stonechild, and N.J.
 Dipa.
 2017.
 Rural sustainability plans in Canada: An analysis of structure, content and influence.
 Journal of Rural Studies 56: 132-142.

 • Asfeldt, M., G. Hvenegaard, and R. Purc-Stephenson.
 2017.
 Group writing, reflection, and discovery: A model for enhancing learning on wilderness educational expeditions.
 Journal of Experiential Education.
 DOI: 10.1177/1053825917736330.